-In 2017 the P&C will continue to help the school to go ‘beyond the basics’ and provide more for our children by contributing:
+In 2020 the P&C will continue to help the school to go ‘beyond the basics’ and provide more for our children by contributing:

 How is it decided where the money goes?

 Each year a survey is emailed to all parents and teachers.
-The survey gives every parent and teacher an opportunity to give feedback on how the funds are spent, develop a wishlist for the next year and have a say in the fundraising methods.
+The survey gives every parent and teacher an opportunity to give feedback on how the funds are spent, develop a wish-list for the next year and have a say in the fundraising methods.

 The survey results are presented and discussed at a P&C meeting.
 Following the meeting the P&C Executive develop the budget for the next year and discuss with the Principal, Mrs Jeanette Cope.
 The draft budget is posted on the P&C website, discussed and voted on at the next P&C meeting.

 This process ensures that the money raised is channelled to where it is most needed and in line with community wishes.

 How has it helped to school in the past?

 The P&C also pays for enhancements to the school’s assets and facilities, including classroom computers and iPads, developing and enhancing the school grounds and ensuring that every class room has an air conditioner.
 The P&C also periodically funds major building works, such as the building of the COLAs, the school hall, the school library and more recently the Shell Building.